liferay/liferay-docs/develop/tutorials/articles/ios-app-development/ios-app-dev-intro.markdown

 # Creating iOS Apps that Use Liferay [](id=creating-ios-apps-that-use-liferay)

-The Liferay Mobile SDK is a way to streamline consuming Liferay core web services, Liferay utilities, and custom portlet web services.
+The Liferay Mobile SDK provides a way to streamline consuming Liferay core web services, Liferay utilities, and custom portlet web services.
 It wraps Liferay JSON web services, making them easy to call in native mobile apps.
 It takes care of authentication, makes HTTP requests (synchronously or asynchronously), parses